Peter Townsend (RAF officer)

-Group Captain Peter Wooldridge Townsend (22 November 1914 – 19 June 1995) was a British Royal Air Force officer, flying ace, courtier and author.
-He was equerry to King George VI from 1944 to 1952 and held the same position for Queen Elizabeth II from 1952 to 1953.
-Townsend notably had a romance with Princess Margaret, Elizabeth's younger sister.
+Group Captain Peter Wooldridge Townsend (22 November 1914 – 19 June 1995) was a British Royal Air Force officer, flying ace, courtier, and author.
+He served with distinction during the Second World War and, in 1944, was appointed equerry to King George VI, before later becoming comptroller of Queen Elizabeth the Queen Mother's household.
+Townsend became widely known for his relationship with Princess Margaret, the younger sister of Queen Elizabeth II, which attracted significant public and political attention in the 1950s.
+He married twice and had five children.
+After leaving the Royal Household, he served as air attaché in Brussels and later pursued a successful writing career.
+He died in France in 1995 and has since been portrayed in the Netflix series The Crown.

 Early life

-Peter Wooldridge Townsend was born on 22 November 1914 in Rangoon, Burma, to doctor's son Lieutenant Colonel Edward Copleston Townsend, of the British Indian Army, and his wife, Gladys, daughter of Herbert Hatt-Cook, of Hartford Hall, Cheshire.
-At the time of the marriage his father was 42, 20 years older than his bride.
-The Townsend family, of Devon, tended to send its sons into the church or the armed forces.
+Peter Wooldridge Townsend was born on 22 November 1914 in Rangoon, Burma, to Lieutenant Colonel Edward Copleston Townsend, of the British Indian Army, and his wife, Gladys, daughter of Herbert Hatt-Cook of Hartford Hall, Cheshire.
+At the time of their marriage, his father was 20 years older than his bride.
+The Townsend family, originally of Devon, traditionally sent its sons into the Church or the armed forces.
+Townsend was one of six children, with two brothers and three sisters.
+One brother, Philip, was awarded the DSO while serving with the 6th Gurkha Rifles, and one sister, Stephanie, married Arthur Gaitskell, brother of Hugh Gaitskell.

 From 1928 to 1932, Townsend was educated at Haileybury and Imperial Service College, then an all-boys private school.

 RAF career

 Townsend joined the Royal Air Force in 1933 and trained at RAF Cranwell.
 He was commissioned a pilot officer on 27 July 1935.
-On graduation, he joined No. 1 Squadron RAF at RAF Tangmere flying the Hawker Fury biplane fighter.
-In 1936 he was posted to No. 36 Squadron RAF in Singapore, flying the Vickers Vildebeest torpedo bomber.
-He was promoted to flying officer on 27 January 1937, and returned to Tangmere that year as a member of No. 43 Squadron RAF.
+On graduation, he was posted to No. 1 Squadron RAF at RAF Tangmere, flying the Hawker Fury biplane fighter.
+In 1936, he was transferred to No. 36 Squadron RAF in Singapore, where he flew the Vickers Vildebeest torpedo bomber.
+He was promoted to flying officer on 27 January 1937, and returned to Tangmere later that year as a member of No. 43 Squadron RAF.
 Townsend was promoted to flight lieutenant on 27 January 1939.